 Discussion

 The hypothesis of this study was that the sample taken near asphalt would have less microbial diversity.
-This is supported in the data from Figure 2. the Bacillus toyonensis identified from the asphalt sample thrives off high levels of asphaltenes such as carbon and nitrogen (Mabinya et al. 2015).
-This finding corresponds with the findings of Xin Yu’s study; Yu suggested that different soil compositions will support different microbes.
-(Xin Yu et al. 2012).
+This is supported in the data from Figure 2.
+Bacillus toyonensis, identified from the asphalt sample, thrives off high levels of asphaltenes such as carbon and nitrogen (Mabinya et al. 2015).
+This finding corresponds with the findings of at least on previous study that suggested that different soil compositions would support different microbes (Xin Yu et al. 2012).

 Because different soil compositions support different microbes, it is likely that the microbial composition by the creek would be completely different.
-This is supported by the belief that a changed soil environment would quickly change its microbial composition to match with asphaltenes near pavement as a perfect example (Marczewski and Szymula 2002).
+This is supported by the findings that a soil environment near asphalt would have more asphaltenes, and the microbes present would be ones that can thrive off these conditions.
+(Marczewski and Szymula 2002).
 One possible cause for this microbial selectivity is permeability.
 The permeability of the soil changes the number of nutrients that can go through the pavement or soil (Lan-Feng Fan et al. 2014).
 This could be harming the environment, as soil can degrade after an extended amount of time under different pavements (Charzyński and Piotrowska-Długosz 2014).
 To further this experiment, one should test the microbes under and near different types of pavement to see if they are others that thrive off asphaltenes.
 These pavements could be harming our planet’s microbial diversity as people continue to urbanize.

-Figures and Tables
+Figures and Legends

-A.
+Figure 1.
+Number of colonies recorded from each sample.
+This figure shows the abundance of colonies from both sample sites on the 1:10 plates.

+Figure 2.
+The microbial diversity of the asphalt and creek samples.
+This figure shows the diversity of both sample sites on the 1:10 plates.
+Figure 2A and figure 2B represent the diversity of the colors of the cells from their respective samples.
+White is represented as brown, yellow is represented as yellow, and orange is represented as green.
+Figure 2C and figure 2D show the diversity of the shapes of the cells.
+Punctiform is represented as brown, filamentous is represented as blue, circular is represented as yellow, and irregular is represented as green.
+Figure 2E and figure 2F show the diversity of the size of the cells.
+Small is represented as green, large is represented as blue, and mass is represented as yellow.